I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Among other talents, Solomon Northup was a talented violin player, and he was offered a job as a circus musician in Washington.
-The job offer was bogus and Northup was drugged and passed into the possession of a vile slave trader named James H. Burch.
+Among his other talents, Solomon Northup was a talented violin player, and he was offered a job as a circus musician in Washington.
+The job offer was bogus, and Northup was drugged and passed into the possession of a slave trader named James H. Burch.

 Thirty-three-year-old Northup began his life of slavery under the ownership of a kindly man who got into financial trouble, so he was sold on to another planter.

-Eventually, he ended up as the possession of Edwin Epps.
+Eventually, he ended up in Edwin Epps’ possession.
 Encyclopedia Britannica describes Epps as a man who was “proud of his expertise with a lash, [and] had a sadistic streak.”

-Epps, in common with most slave owners, found support for bondage in the pages of the Bible.
-The highly problematic text in Genesis IX, 18–27 tells how Noah cursed his son Ham, turned him black, and condemned all his descendants to be slave.
+In common with most slave owners, Epps found support for bondage in the pages of the Bible.
+The highly problematic text in Genesis IX, 18–27 tells how Noah cursed his son Ham, turned him Black, and condemned all his descendants to be slaves.
 This was conveniently construed to mean that owning Black people in slavery had God’s permission.

 For ten years, Northup toiled as a field slave, cultivating land and picking cotton under the cruel hand of Epps.

 The History Collection notes that “Throughout his spell as a slave, Solomon wrote about the various indignities they suffered.
 This included eating bacon infested with maggots, physical and sexual abuse, and the constant hard toil.”

 In 1852, Samuel Bass, a Canadian carpenter, arrived on the Epps plantation to do some work.
 Bass expressed views sympathetic to abolition, so, for the first time since his capture, Northup revealed to Bass that he was a free man.